OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

    Links to standards:
   * ISO/IEC 42001 B.7.2 describes data management to support transparency.
 Gap: minimal coverage as it only covers the data mnanagement part.
-  * TODOGROUP: Mentioned anywhere in our scope? (maybe in privacy standards?)
+  * Not covered further in ISO/IEC standards - probably part of ongoing 27090/27091 work.
+TODOGROUP: covered anywhere else?

 * CONTINUOUSVALIDATION.
 By frequently testing the behaviour of the model against an appropriate test set, sudden changes caused by a permanent attack (e.g. data poisoning, model poisoning) can be detected.